json-bateman/watchma/action-plan.md

     - [X] Configure nats messaging system (removed, don't need the complexity for a small single server)
     - [X] Room service to handle all of the apps rooms

+- Nats again
+    - [ ] Reintroduce NATS, so I have a simple library and one location for all events

 - Room flow
     - [X] host page to host a room (done with form)
     - [X] table for all active rooms